 Regulatory floodway means the channel, including on-stream lakes, and that portion of the floodplain adjacent to a stream or watercourse as designated by DWR, which is needed to store and convey the existing and anticipated future 100-year frequency flood discharge with no more than a 0.1-foot increase in stage due to the loss of flood conveyance or storage, and no more than a ten percent increase in velocities.
 The regulatory floodways are designated for Claypool Ditch within the city, those parts of the unincorporated county that are in the extraterritorial jurisdiction of the city and those parts of the unincorporated county that may be annexed into the city are designated on the countywide flood insurance rate map of the county and incorporated areas prepared by the Federal Emergency Management Agency and dated September 6, 1995.
-To locate the regulatory floodway map and located on a site plan, using reference marks common to both maps.
+To locate the regulatory floodway boundary on any site, the regulatory floodway boundary should be scaled off the regulatory floodway map and located on a site plan, using reference marks common to both maps.
 Where interpretation is needed to determine the exact location of the regulatory floodway boundary, the division should be contacted for the interpretation.